 - the feature supported by the PCF (e.g. a PCF supporting the "ATSSS" feature is selected for an MA PDU session).

 - SUPI; the SMF selects a PCF instance based on the SUPI range the UE's SUPI belongs to or based on the results of a discovery procedure with NRF using the UE's SUPI as input for PCF discovery.

+- PCF selected by the AMF for the UE if available.

 - The PCF Group ID provided by the AMF to the SMF.